2017-fall-arch1/project-3-jgonzales10/README.md

 # Project 3: LCD Game
 ## Introduction

+Jaime Gonzales Modification notes:
+-add SlicedCircleCheck into circledemo.c to try to make a sliced circle like the given sliced rectangle in shapedemo3.c (currently only makes the circle into a line instead of a sliced shaped)

+ReadMe from the time project was given:

 Continuing your effort to help ACME Solutions provide Christmas toys, your task is now to develop a game for the LCD screen.
 You should utilize the knowledge you havegained working with the buttons and